martinpercu/vue-for-start/README.md

 - v-text="text" ===> will take the var text
 - v-once ===> will show the var text just one time and will not be possible to change the render of this.
 - v-html ===> if var is somethig like "<h2>BLALBLA</h2>" will interpreter well. (of course not allow to user ... is probably someone inject some malicious scripts!!).

+## Reactive Atribute
+- Clean all the index.html.
+I will left an index-old-01.
+- the template for an img ===> IMPORTANT we can bind also the attribute as the "src".